lexibank/phylogenetics-data-management-tutorial/Tutorial.md

 print('Avarage coverage is {0:.2f}.'.format(average_coverage(wl)))
 ```

-Which, for this dataset, will report a reasonable 87% minimal mutual coverage and 94% average coverage.
+Which, for this dataset, will report a reasonable minimal coverage of 87 concepts and 94% of average coverage.
 An additional important statistic about a dataset is the number of potential synonyms, which should be as low as possible.
 Once more, `lingpy` offers methods and functions to easily collect this information:

 ```python
 # check for synonyms